 If introduced, this decision will generate additional revenue to recover the cost of the council's monitoring activity.
-At present the full cost of the monitoring activity carried out is not recovered from the developer and hence development is being subsidised by the taxpayer.
+At present the full cost of the monitoring activity carried out is not recovered from the developer and hence is being subsidised.